I tried Pat McGrath's new foundation, and it changed my mind about light-coverage foundations

 I think we all need to keep in mind is that there are no rules when it comes to makeup.

 In the future, I would look forward to seeing an extension of the shade range.
 While 36 shades is fantastic, I felt like there were some gaps (specifically with the undertones in the Deep category).
-It easy to work with a shade that isn’t your exact match with a sheer foundation, but it never hurts to pop in a few more options.
+With sheer foundations, it’s easy to work with a shade that isn’t your exact match, but it never hurts to pop in a few more options.

 Overall, I enjoyed the Pat McGrath Labs Skin Fetish: Sublime Perfection Foundation.